-In our current format, there are some Activities that you can play for free - no other purchases are required.
-Some Activities will require a Nitro subscription to launch.
+In our current format, there are some Activities that you can play for free - no additional purchases are required.
+Other Activities will require a Nitro subscription to launch.
 For these Activities, once a Nitro user has launched the Activity, any user (regardless of Nitro status) can join them to play.
-You’ll see which Activities are free and which require Boosts or Nitro by looking at the Activity Shelf.
+You’ll see which Activities are free and which require Nitro by looking at the Activity Shelf.
 Some games will also offer in-app-purchases for special content and upgrades.

 Shutting Down the Activities in Boosting Experiment

 On November 1, 2022 we plan on shutting down our Activities in Boosting experiment.
 Don’t worry!
-Following the shutdown, users in this experiment will be able to regain access to Activities after refreshing their app.
+Following the shutdown, users in this experiment will be able to regain access to Activities through Nitro after refreshing their app.
 Activities that were previously unlocked with Boosts will now be unlocked with Nitro.
 If you don’t see Activities in your voice channels after Nov 1st, we appreciate your patience as we gradually rollout the updated experience to your account.

 What Activities are available?